kanekomasahiro/Re-ranking/README.md

 ## Future works
-- Comparing previous work
+- Comparing with previous work
-- 他のタスクに適用してみる
+- Apply the proposed method to other tasks

 ## Thank you